By Dr Oliver Tearle (Loughborough University)

 In our pick of Gerard Manley Hopkins’s best poems, we included ‘God’s Grandeur’, a sonnet celebrating ‘the grandeur of God’.
 Hopkins was one of the greatest religious poets of the entire nineteenth century, and this poem shows how he attained that reputation.
-Below is the poem, followed by a brief analysis of some of its themes and linguistic features.
+Below is the poem, along with an analysis of some of its themes and linguistic features.

 The world is charged with the grandeur of God.